MJB logo

 Scope Trace - AM sine with ramp

-Appealing sound effects are generally too complex to be generated in real time by the target micro-controller of an embedded system.
-Therefore, sound effects may be synthesized by a purpose-built application and stored as a sequence of PCM samples in a data file.
+Appealing sound effects may be too complex to be generated in real time by a low-end micro-controller in an embedded device.
+However, sound effects may be synthesized by a purpose-built application and stored as a sequence of PCM samples in a data file.
 Saved sound effects can be loaded into flash memory in the target embedded system for fast access by an audio player function.
 The storage medium is typically a "serial data flash" (SDF) memory device interfaced to the MCU via SPI.
 However, the micro-controller’s internal flash program memory can also hold sound FX data.

 The software described in this article comprises a simple sound FX synthesizer application, an audio player function and various utilities to transfer sound FX data files between the SDF memory device and a removable mass-storage device, e.g. a USB flash drive.
 The software was originally developed for Microchip’s PIC32MX (32-bit) micro-controller family, but could be easily customized to suit others... more...